Ayala began his tenure as the Air Pollution Control Officer and Executive

-The Sac Metro Air District organizational structure, shown below, is comprised of the Offices of the Executive Director and District Counsel and four operating divisions: Administrative Services; Program Coordination; Transportation & Climate Change; and Stationary Sources.
+The Sac Metro Air District organizational structure, shown below, is comprised of the Offices of the Executive Director and District Counsel and four operating divisions: Administrative Services; Monitoring, Planning and Rules; Transportation & Climate Change; and Engineering and Compliance.

 Office of the Executive Director